PERU: Machu Picchu

 ancient streets of the city on your own.
 In the afternoon we'll visit the Inca ruins at Sacsayhuaman, and stay for the last

-streets of Cuzco to the Plaza de Armas.
-That night during dinner we'll sample Peruvian cuisine and watch a traditional
+twilight That night during dinner we'll sample Peruvian cuisine and watch a traditional music and dancing demonstration.

 .